 Isn’t Fruit Healthy?

 Fruit is well-established as a great health food for humans, but a dog left alone with a decent food supply wouldn’t seek it out.
 This is true for apples and many other fruits.
 Dogs would rather spend their time trying to find an animal to kill, since they’re primarily pack hunters that eat meat.
 You don’t think of your dog this way but you can’t argue with evolutionary forces.

 What About an Apple a Day?

-The old saying that an apple a day keeps the doctor away doesn’t really pertain to dogs and vets.
-As long as you are giving your dog a high quality dog food they won’t have any nutritional deficiencies and you don’t have to worry about supplementing their diet with raw fruits and this type of treat should be the exception not the rule.
+The old saying, an apple a day keeps the doctor away, doesn’t really pertain to dogs and vets.
+As long as you are feeding your dog a high quality dog food, they won’t have any nutritional deficiencies unless they are sick.
+You don’t have to worry about supplementing their diet with raw fruits and this type of treat should be the exception not the rule.

 Again, a dog doesn’t need daily fruits and vegetables.
 It’s not a good idea to apply our food pyramid to what a dog needs even if they are part of your family.
 Their primary need is meat and protein.
 Vegetables and fruits don’t even enter into the equation.
 They aren’t even a secondary aspect for a dogs’ diet unless you are highly confident they are benefitting from something you’ve personally discovered through trial and error.
 Most canine owners simply don’t need to worry about it.
 You’d be better off researching the best dog foods instead.